pawaclawczyk/scalp/README.md

 with name [Type]ToString.*

 ## Scalp\PatternMatching
-Pattern matching is mechanism for checking value against a pattern.
+Pattern matching is a mechanism for checking value against a pattern.
 You can think of it as of advanced switch statement.
 In opposition to `switch` and `if` statements, pattern matching is an expression (it returns value, like ternary operator `?:`).
 General use of pattern matching expression: